 Improving the health of the Little Plover River requires shifts in how we use and manage both surface and groundwater as well as the re-establishment of healthy interactions between the two.
 To ensure project activities address resource concerns across the entire hydrologic system, the Project Area includes the Village of Plover, the entire Little Plover River Watershed, and the river’s groundwater contributing area as identified in recent studies.
 The extended project area opens the door to a broader range of partners and practices.

 The Village of Plover developed the LPRWEP plan in collaboration with the Wisconsin Potato and Vegetable Growers Association, Wisconsin Wetlands Association, and the Wisconsin Wildlife Federation.
-Montgomery Associates is supporting the project with hydrologic and ecologic fieldwork and analysis.
+Emmons & Olivier Resources is supporting the project with hydrologic and ecologic fieldwork and analysis.
 These groups, along with staff from the Portage County Land Conservation Department and Wisconsin Department of Natural Resources, represent the core team of project advisors.
 Each group was strategically selected to address one or more critical project need.

 The project aims to maintain and improve the flow of the Little Plover River.

 Restoration of wetlands like these help improve the health and quality of the Little Plover River.

 No-till farming can increase water infiltration and improve soil health.

 The project will use a combination of protection, restoration, and management activities.
 Potential activities include: